-But that doesn't mean it should be boring.
-One of our favorite steak sandwiches is loaded with a piquant salsa verde, spicy greens, and sweet-sour balsamic steak.
+But that doesn’t mean it should be boring.
+This Balsamic Steak Sandwich with Italian Salsa Verde recipe is one of our favorite steak sandwiches because is loaded with a piquant salsa verde, spicy greens, and sweet-sour balsamic steak.

 Balsamic Steak Sandwich with Italian Salsa Verde Recipe

 - 12 ounces New York Strip Steaks or Top Sirloin Steaks

 - 1 tablespoon neutral oil (like canola, grapeseed, or peanut oil)

 - Kosher salt and Freshly ground black pepper

 - 3 thin slices low-moisture mozzarella cheese or Provolone cheese